SlytherSavior/JS-Projects/Project-2/README.md

 # Stopwatch

 ## Aboout
-  -This is a simple stopwatch webapp currently in process!
+  - This is a simple stopwatch webapp currently in process!